omkarcloud/google-maps-scraper/README.md

       - Search for "Computer Repair" in your city to find the most reputable and reliable computer repair shops.
       - The list goes on...

-This tool can save you time and money in various aspects of your personal and professional life :)
+This tool can help you save time in various aspects of your personal and professional life.

 ## ❓ Tell me about Omkar Cloud.